TABLE OF CONTENTS

 - Expanding research and production capability

-- Combining liabilities of two companies may increase debt
+- Combining liabilities of companies may increase debt

 - Brand identity marketing benefits may be lost

-- Eliminating competitors may promote monopoly, artificially inflating pricing and reducing selection for consumers and thereby increasing dissatisfaction
+- Eliminating competitors may promote monopoly, artificially inflating pricing and reducing selection for consumers, thereby increasing dissatisfaction

 - Combining workforces may force layoffs